http4k/www/src/website/content/news/ai_without_tests_is_just_expensive_random_number_generation/index.md

 ## Why We Built http4k AI

 Since early 2024, we've been building AI integrations within **[http4k-connect](https://connect.http4k.org)** - LLM API adapters and fake implementations following the same patterns as modules targeting AWS and friends.
-While we were building, we became convinced that the JVM AI landscape has a testing problem: while there are "AI mocks" that allow you to test your code by replacing the model entirely, they don't let you test the actual AI interactions your code is making, or what happens when the LLM inevitably fails.
+While we were building, we became convinced that the JVM AI landscape has a testing problem: while there are "AI mocks" that allow you to test your code by replacing the model entirely, they don't let you test the actual AI interactions your code is making, simulate realistic failure modes, or generate consistent multimedia content for testing workflows.

 Our users noticed immediately.
 These became our fastest-growing modules, with feedback along the lines of "Finally, AI integrations that actually work in all my tests."
 The message was clear: AI tooling needed the http4k treatment.